cagov/design-system/docs/pages/style/design.md

 ### Action buttons
 We use action buttons in our call to action sections to guide users towards some goal.
 Action button consist of two span elements: action button title and action button text.
-Action button can be created by adding class `btn-action-primary` to a link or button element.
-Also, make sure you add span with class `btn-action-title` and add your link title text into it.
-For the links short description text add span with class `btn-action-text`.
+You can create an action button by adding class `btn-action-primary` to a link or button element.
+Make sure you add a span with class `btn-action-title` with your link title text into it.
+For the link's short description text, add span with class `btn-action-text`.
 <a href="#" class="btn-action-primary m-t-2"><span class="btn-action-title">Primary Action Link Title</span><span class="btn-action-text">Some description text</span></a>
 <a href="#" class="btn-action-primary m-t-2"><span class="btn-action-title">Primary Action Link</span></a>
 <a href="#" class="btn-action-dark m-t-2"><span class="btn-action-title">Dark Action Link Title</span><span class="btn-action-text">Some description text</span></a>